ozchamo/YAKKO/README.md

     - you can tweak the disk sizes if you must - edit YAKKO and look for MASTERDISKSIZE and WORKERDISKSIZE

 **Tested combinations to date with this release:**
-- OpenShift 4.11
+- OpenShift 4.12
-- RHEL 9.1 and Fedora 36
+- RHEL 9.1 and Fedora 37
-- NOTE: Fedora 37 users - tested with F37 and it's presenting issues.
-Some operators do not come up all the way and dnsmasq seems to consume a lot of CPU.
-        You can use "yakko infra installcomplete" to mark an unfinished install as 'complete' by YAKKO.
-        After that, you can tinker as necessary - if you figure it out, let me know! (but I haven't given up.)

 **What's the test bed**
 The testbed to build and test YAKKO is an Alienware Aurora R6 with an Intel i7-7700 (4c/8t @ 3.6GHz, ~2017) w/64GB RAM and one m.2 512GB SSD.
 For fun, the largest cluster I have built on it had 6 worker nodes.
 This machine has seen the build of more than 300 OpenShift clusters with YAKKO!
 This system has Fedora 37, which is still undergoing issues with some operators not fully coming up.
-Fedora 36 is tested in a VM with nestde virtualisation.
 The current "prod" system is an Intel NUC with a i9 8-core CPU, 64GB RAM, running RHEL 9.1 And my "RHEL 9 dev" system?
 A laptop!
 (It's a sweet Lenovo Thinkpad P1 Gen-3 with 64GB RAM and 8c/16t).
 And no, I have never used spinning disk, if you do, I wish you luck.